 Crystal let out a shuddering sigh and turned to look at her senior.
 He could see the tears falling from her eyes and put a hand on her shoulder.
 He looked into her watery eyes and saw hints of resentment along with understanding and acceptance.

-"… Can I really blame you for what happened?" she muttered quietly. "… It was his decision.
+"… Can I really blame you for what happened?" she asked quietly. "… It was his decision.
 He chose to take your place because he was still sorry for what he did to me.
 If I have to hate anyone, it's myself for trusting that he wouldn't do anything dangerous.
 I should've known that it was impossible for me to alleviate his guilt… And I have to blame Gold for leaving me like this…"

 "Is there anything you want me to do to the ShadowNet boss?"